As an Amazon Associate, we may earn a commission if you make a purchase — at no extra cost to you.

 One reason to upgrade to a Wi-Fi 7 router is how effectively it manages dozens of smart gadgets without lag.
 If you’re hunting for a wifi 7 router for home use, this means your network won’t choke as you add more connected stuff.
 Unlike older routers, Wi-Fi 7 also keeps things running smoothly during video calls, streaming, and gaming—all at the same time.

-Key Features That Make Wi-Fi 7 Routers a Game Changer
+Key Features That Make Wi-Fi 7 Routers Worth the Upgrade

 Wider Channels: Wi-Fi 7 can use big 320 MHz channels, which is double what Wi-Fi 6 offers.
 Imagine upgrading from a two-lane road to a four-lane highway—way more data can get through at once.